Army of the Republic of Texas: History

-The provisional government had originally placed Houston in charge of the regular forces, but in December the council gave secret orders to James Fannin, Frank W. Johnson, and Dr. James Grant to prepare forces to invade Mexico.
-Houston was then ordered to travel to East Texas to broker a treaty that would allow the Cherokee to remain neutral in the conflict.
-Johnson and Grant gathered 300 of the 400 men garrisoned in Bexar and left to prepare for the invasion.
+The provisional government's command structure quickly fractured into chaotic infighting.
+Although Houston was ostensibly in chief command, the General Council bypassed him in late December, issuing secret orders to James Fannin, Frank W. Johnson, and Dr. James Grant to bypass the executive branch and prepare an expeditionary force to invade Mexico.
+Houston was sidelined and ordered to East Texas to negotiate a neutrality treaty with the Cherokee.
+Seizing the opportunity, Johnson and Grant stripped the garrison at San Antonio de Béxar, taking 300 of its 400 defenders and the bulk of its supplies to prepare for their planned southern campaign.

-The government was woefully short of funds.
-On January 6, 1836, Colonel James C. Neill, commander of the remaining 100 troops in Bexar, wrote to the council: "there has ever been a dollar here I have no knowledge of it.
+This left the remaining garrison at Béxar in a desperate plight, completely destitute of funds and supplies.
+On January 6, 1836, Lieutenant Colonel James C. Neill, left in command of the remaining 100 ill and poorly equipped troops, wrote a scathing letter to the Council:

+"If there has ever been a dollar here I have no knowledge of it.
 The clothing sent here by the aid and patriotic exertions of the honorable Council, was taken from us by arbitrary measures of Johnson and Grant, taken from men who endured all the hardships of winter and who were not even sufficiently clad for summer, many of them having but one blanket and one shirt, and what was intended for them given away to men some of whom had not been in the army more than four days, and many not exceeding two weeks."

-For the next several months it was unclear who was in charge of the Texian army—Fannin, Johnson, Grant, or Houston.
-On January 10, Johnson issued a call to form a Federal Volunteer Army of Texas which would march on Matamoros during the Matamoros Expedition.
+For the next several months, the Texas military suffered from a total paralysis of leadership, with no clear consensus on who held supreme authority—Fannin, Johnson, Grant, or Houston.
+Exploiting this vacuum, Johnson issued a formal proclamation on January 10 calling for the creation of a "Federal Volunteer Army of Texas" to launch the ill-fated Matamoros Expedition.